sheepzh/make-zero/README.md

 - Text encryption and decryption, supports multiple interactive methods: manual, automatic, and fast cryption.
 - Set a custom password, and the default is 123456 after the first installation.
-- A variety of ciphertext styles to choose: fixed password, random ciphertext, Morse code, Cherus.
+- A variety of ciphertext styles to choose: fixed ciphertext, random ciphertext, Morse code, Cherus.

 <div align="center">
   <img src="./doc/img/use-in-douban.gif">